 Key Takeaways

-- Also covers: gaggia classic pro 2026
+- Also covers: is gaggia classic pro worth buying

-- Also covers: gaggia classic pro modifications
+- Also covers: which grinder pairs with gaggia classic pro